Go ranks and ratings: Professional ranks

 The professional dan ranking system is similar to that of amateurs in that it awards dan ranks that increase numerically with skill.
 The difference between these grades is much smaller than with amateurs however, and is not based on the number of handicap stones required.
 Professional dan ranks go up to 9th dan, but the strength difference between a 1st dan and a 9th dan professional is generally no more than 2–3 handicap stones.

 To distinguish between professional dan and amateur dan ranks, the former is often abbreviated to "p" (sometimes called ping) and the latter to "d".
 There was no such abbreviation in the past, and this is not generally used as an abbreviation beyond the Internet, where it is common, but not universal.

 Rating systems

 With the invention of calculators and computers, it has become easy to calculate a rating for players based on the results of their games.
 Commonly used rating systems include the Elo and Glicko rating systems.
-Rating systems generally predict the probability that one player will defeat another player and use this prediction to rank a players strength.
+Rating systems generally predict the probability that one player will defeat another player and use this prediction to rank a player's strength.